donwade/bluez-alsa/doc/bluealsa-cli.1.rst

 **bluealsa-cli** provides command-line access to the BlueALSA D-Bus API "org.bluealsa.Manager1" and "org.bluealsa.PCM1" interfaces and thus allows introspection and some control of BlueALSA PCMs while they are running.
+If MIDI support was enabled during compilation, it also allows interaction with BlueALSA MIDI interfaces.

 OPTIONS
 =======